 Zoë Robinson holds a law degree and a Masters of Human Rights.
 Zoë previously worked as a solicitor for firms in NSW, for Deloitte in internal strategy and was the CEO of the NSW Peak Body for Youth Homelessness.
 Prior to commencing her appointment as the Acting Advocate, Zoë worked at the Department of Premier and Cabinet.
 Her role was focussed on breaking disadvantage.
-Zoë also volunteered for a number of months for an organisation based in Houston, Texas for an organisation that represented death row inmates.
+Zoë also volunteered for a number of months for an organisation that represented death row inmates based in Houston, Texas.

-In her own life, Zoë is a proud step mother to three children, a sports fan and a traveller.
+Zoë is also a proud step mother to three children, a sports fan and a traveller.